bcgov/FGDB-Standards-Tools/README.md

-# FGDB-Standards-Tools

-FGDBStandardsTools - File Geodatabase Standards Tools.
+# File Geodatabase Standards Tools

 ## Usage
 The File Geodatabase Standards Tools were developed to help in applying the